 “Seller” shall mean the party providing Product under a Transaction, meaning the seller in the case of a purchase/sale Transaction and the party providing exchanged Product in the case of an Exchange Transaction.

-“Special Provisions” shall mean an exhibit to the Master Agreement that modifies these General Terms and Conditions.
+“Special Provisions” shall mean an attachment [it isn’t really an exhibit] to the Master Agreement that modifies these General Terms and Conditions.

 “Specified Transaction(s)” shall mean any other transaction or agreement between the parties for the purchase, sale or exchange of Product and any other transaction or agreement identified as a Specified Transaction under the Master Agreement.

-“Spot Price,” as referred to in Section 3.2, shall mean the price listed in the publication indicated on the Master Agreement under the listing applicable to the geographic location closest in proximity to the Delivery Location(s) for the relevant Day; provided, however, if there is no single price published for such location for such Day but a range of prices is published, then the Spot Price shall be the average of such high and low prices.
+“Spot Price,” as referred to in Section 3.2, shall mean the price listed in the publication indicated on the Master Agreement [do we need to add a selection box to the coverpage?] under the listing applicable to the geographic location closest in proximity to the Delivery Location(s) for the relevant Day; provided, however, if there is no single price published for such location for such Day but a range of prices is published, then the Spot Price shall be the average of such high and low prices.
 If no price or range of prices is published for such Day, then the Spot Price shall be the average of the following: (i) the price (determined as stated above) for the first Day for which a price or range of prices is published that next precedes the relevant Day; and (ii) the price (determined as stated above) for the first Day for which a price or range of prices is published that next follows the relevant Day.

 “Standard” shall mean that either party may interrupt its performance without liability only to the extent that such performance is prevented by reasons of Force Majeure, otherwise excused pursuant to an Event of Default by the other party, or is excused by reason of a Supply Shortage.